 Notice that Lot went outside to speak to the mob.
 He even shut the door as if he was going to speak with them privately, away from the angels.
 Clearly, Lot wasn’t afraid of these people, in fact, he was trying to help them.
 Lot was trying to get his friends and neighbors to back off, and he wanted to do so without the angels hearing what he said to the crowd, and what the crowd said to him.

 Lot’s warning for the mob to back off only confirmed that these strangers were indeed angels who were sent to destroy the city.
-This caused the mob to become more hostile.
+This caused the mob to become more hostile because they were too arrogant to believe it.
 Notice that when the mob threatened Lot, it had nothing to do with sex.

 Genesis 19:9 And they said, Stand back.
 And they said again, This one fellow came in to sojourn, and he will needs be a judge: now will we deal worse with thee, than with them.
 And they pressed sore upon the man, even Lot, and came near to break the door.